lionelmace/vpc-on-classic-vsi/vsi_is_connecting_linux_gc.md

   years: 2018, 2019
 lastupdated: "2018-11-14"

-keywords: private key, IP address, instance, Linux instance
+keywords: private key, IP address, instance, Linux instance, ssh key, connect to your instance, connect to your linux instance, connect to your virtual server
 subcollection: vpc-on-classic-vsi

 ---